nvanspra/nvanspra.github.io/_pages/publications.md

 ## Conference papers

+- N. Vanspranghe, L. Brivadis and L. Paunonen, On forwarding techniques for stabilization and set-point output regulation of semilinear infinite-dimensional systems, to appear in IEEE Conference on Decision and Control, Singapore, 2023.
+- P. Lorenzetti, N. Vanspranghe, L. Paunonen and G. Weiss, Saturating integral control for infinite-dimensional linear systems, to appear in IEEE Conference on Decision and Control, Singapore, 2023.
 - N. Vanspranghe, Wave equation with hyperbolic boundary condition: a frequency domain approach, IFAC CPDE 2022 Workshop on Control of Systems Governed by Partial Differential Equations, Kiel, Germany.
 - N. Vanspranghe, F. Ferrante and C. Prieur, [Stabilization of the wave equation by the mean of a saturating Dirichlet feedback](https://hal.archives-ouvertes.fr/hal-03349953/document), IFAC Conference on Modelling, Identification and Control of Nonlinear Systems, Tokyo, Japan, 2021.
 - N. Vanspranghe, F. Ferrante and C. Prieur, [Control of a wave equation with a dynamic boundary condition](https://hal.archives-ouvertes.fr/hal-02987252/document), IEEE Conference on Decision and Control, Jeju Island, South Korea, 2020.